Fentanyl (Effentora) 800 mcg Buccal Tablets

 If serotonin syndrome is suspected, treatment with Effentora should be discontinued.

-Repeated use of Effentora may lead to Opioid Use Disorder (OUD).
+Repeated use of Effentora can lead to Opioid Use Disorder (OUD).
+A higher dose and longer duration of opioid treatment, can increase the risk of developing OUD.
 Abuse or intentional misuse of Effentora may result in overdose and/or death.
 The risk of developing OUD is increased in patients with a personal or a family history (parents or siblings) of substance use disorders (including alcohol use disorder), in current tobacco users or in patients with a personal history of other mental health disorders (e.g. major depression, anxiety and personality disorders).

 Patients will require monitoring for signs of drug-seeking behavior (e.g. too early requests for refills).
 This includes the review of concomitant opioids and psycho-active drugs (like benzodiazepines).
 For patients with signs and symptoms of OUD, consultation with an addiction specialist should be considered.